-Load Balancer Router was born for a need to correct the less than perfect Internet access that ISP (Internet Service Providers) provide.
+The Load Balancer Router was born from a need to correct the less than perfect Internet access that ISP (Internet Service Providers) provide.
 For one reason or another, an ISP Internet connection is never perfect.
 Some times the reason is the transport technology not being mature (remember the early DSL days?), some times it is related to poor infrastructure, some times it is misconfiguration, some times it is cross-traffic / work load in the backend or some times it is simply an unexpected event (such as construction cutting off a line).
-No matter the source, Internet reliability can’t be perfect unless you engineer the reliability for your network.
+No matter the source, Internet reliability can’t be perfect unless you engineer the reliability into your network.
 This may not be a necessity for your home Internet, but for your office network, a load balancer router was the answer.

-As an example through VNFs such as VOIP Armor a load balancer router was capable of sending a VOIP packet over the WAN link that optimized the MOS (Mean Opinion Score) for the VOIP call, and further, protect the up-time of that flow by being able to switch path mid-stream.
-Similarly being able to spread packets over multiple WAN links gave the ability of Broadband Bonding, the ability to utilize the sum of all the available bandwidth, even for single flows, for the load balancer router.
+As an example, through VNFs such as our VOIP Armor, a load balancer router is capable of sending a VOIP packet over the WAN link that optimizes the MOS (Mean Opinion Score) for the VOIP call, and further, protecting the up-time of that flow by being able to switch path mid-stream.
+Similarly being able to spread packets over multiple WAN links result in true Broadband Bonding for the load balancer router the ability to utilize the sum of all the available bandwidth, even for single flows.

 So from an end-user perspective, what does this mean to you?
 In other words, how does having an SD-WAN enabled load balancer router impact the end-user experience?
 The answer is 4 fold:

-It is fair to say that SDWAN and Broadband Bonding reinvented load balancer routers and how WANs are managed for businesses.
+It is fair to say that SDWAN and Broadband Bonding have reinvented load balancer routers and how WANs are managed for businesses.

-Cahit Akin, CEO, Mushroom Networks, Inc.¬
+Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.